-In relation to the financial year 2020:
+In relation to the financial year 2021:

 Enagás' Audit Committee, in accordance with section 4.e) of the Corporate Enterprises Act, has established the appropriate relations with the Accounts Auditor, in order to receive all the information necessary to assess its independence, as well as to evaluate the process of carrying out the audit of the accounts.
 The External Auditor has not informed Enagás of any issue concerning lack of independence.
 In turn, the Accounts Auditor appeared before the Board of Directors on the occasion of the approval of the six-monthly interim Financial Statements and of the preparation of the Annual Accounts.
+The External Auditor did not inform of any issue concerning lack of independence.

-Likewise, the Internal Audit Department submitted each and every one of the services provided by the auditor of Enagás, S.A. and its tax consolidation group during the financial year 2020 to the Audit and Compliance Committee, in its different meetings, for its approval:
+Likewise, the Internal Audit Department submitted each and every one of the services provided by the auditor of Enagás, S.A. and its tax consolidation group during the financial year 2021 to the Audit and Compliance Committee, in its different meetings, for its approval:

-- On February 17, 2020, the Internal Audit Department submitted the amount of fees to be received for those recurrent services that Ernst & Young provides to Enagás, S.A. and its tax consolidation group to the Audit and Compliance Committee for its approval. - In July and October 2020, the Internal Audit Department submitted fees for additional services that had to be undertaken by the External Auditor for the Committee's approval.
-These were fees which were not known at the beginning of the year, plus certain minor variations arising in the fees for the six-monthly review due to variations in scope. - In all the Committee meetings held in 2020, the Audit Department's activity report included the total fees for services commissioned from the external auditor which were approved during the year, plus a preliminary report on the ratio of non-audit services, to submit it for its approval.
+- On February 22, 2021, the Internal Audit Department submitted the amount of fees to be received for those recurrent services that Ernst & Young will provide to Enagás, S.A. and its tax consolidation group during financial year 2021 to the Audit and Compliance Committee for its approval.

+- On April 15, 2021, the Internal Audit Department submitted fees for additional services that had to be undertaken by the External Auditor for the Committee's approval.
+These were fees which were not known at the beginning of the year, plus certain minor variations arising from an increase in fees due to the advance of the deadline for the provision of a recurring service.

+- In all the Committee meetings held in 2021, the Audit Department's activity report included the total fees for services commissioned from the external auditor which were approved during the year, plus a preliminary report on the ratio of non-audit services, to submit it for its approval.

-The Auditor also informed the Audit and Compliance Committee at its various sessions in 2020 about independence issues:
+The Auditor also informed the Audit and Compliance Committee at its various sessions in 2021 about independence issues: